brainix/pottery/README.md

 >>>
 ```

+It&rsquo;s safest to instantiate a new `Redlock` object every time you need to
+protect your resource and to not share `Redlock` instances across different
+parts of code.
+In other words, think of the `key` as identifying the resource;
+don&rsquo;t think of any particular `Redlock` as identifying the resource.
+Instantiating a new `Redlock` every time you need a lock sidesteps bugs by
+decoupling how you use `Redlock` from the forking/threading model of your
+application/service.

 `Redlock`s time out (by default, after 10 seconds).
 You should take care to
 ensure that your critical section completes well within the timeout.
 The
 reasons that `Redlock`s time out are to preserve